samize/football-mapper/InterimProjectReport.md

     Implement one or more algorithms for feature point selection for the lines on the field, including ORB/SIFT, Harris Corner Detection, and others if needed.

+### Lucas

+- Pitch Line Detection

+    Come up with a secondary filtering process with comparable results to HSL filtering.

 ## 4/17/2022

 ### Seth